-- 4.1 This guidance has been prepared in a positive manner in order to optimise the opportunity for sustainable growth based on an understanding of Lambeth's character.
+- 4.1 This guidance has been prepared in a positive manner in order to optimise sustainable growth based on an understanding of Lambeth's character.
 The Council wishes to help residents and businesses stay in their properties by accommodating their changing needs.
-Building conversions and extensions also offer significant opportunity for the provision of new homes, ensures effective use of urban land and makes good environmental sense.
-Carefully considered alterations and extensions have the potential to improve and enhance the borough just as poorly considered proposals can potentially cause harm. - 4.2 The Lambeth Local Distinctiveness Study (2012) is a useful reference point for anyone trying to understand the character and built form of the borough.
+Building conversions and extensions also offer significant opportunity for the provision of new homes, ensure effective use of urban land and makes good environmental sense.
+Carefully considered alterations and extensions have the potential to improve and enhance the borough just as poorly considered proposals can potentially cause harm. - 4.2 Part 1 of this SPD and The Lambeth Local Distinctiveness Study (2012) are useful here for anyone trying to understand the character and built form of the borough.
 The advice is general in nature which means can't necessarily be applied to all situations.
 However, every effort has been made to address a range of common issues and circumstances in Lambeth including alterations to buildings on the local heritage list (non-designated heritage assets) and buildings within conservation areas.
-Some of it may be relevant to statutory listed buildings too.
+Separate guidance exists for works to a statutory listed building. - 4.3 When assessing applications the Council will have regard to Building Research Establishment (BRE) 'Site Layout Planning for Daylight and Sunlight: a guide to good practice' (BRE209 2022).
+Applicants should be aware of its content.
+Part 2 of this SPD provides further guidance on daylight and sunlight.